FileOnQ/Imaging.Raw/DEVELOPER_GUIDE.md

 # Developer Guide

-The developer guide is an on-boarding document for new contributors to FileOnQ.Imaging.Raw.
+The developer guide is an on-boarding document for new contributors to `FileOnQ.Imaging.Raw`.
 This project implements some non-standard practices and the goal of this document is to answer questions and explain how the code works.

 ## Compiling/Building